bpmct/coder-templates/aws-linux-ephemeral/README.md

 # aws-linux-ephemeral

 This template gives developers ephemeral AWS instances.
-When a workspace is restarted, all data is lost except files in `/home/coder/`.
+When a workspace is restarted, all data is lost except files in `/home/coder/` which is persisted by a seperate EBS volume.

 To add software (e.g. Java), you have a few options: